instruritesh/ZStreamingQuote/README.md

 NOTE: If you plan to use maven build for stand alone system, remember to replace the Jetty server class main method assigned as ```mainClass``` for maven build to your main mthod class with fully qualified path name.

 # Usage - Web Service System
 In this mode, Java code need not be modified.
-Just run the system (see above point on running system) except the User specific Configurations mentioned at later section below.
+Just run the system (see above point on running system) except the 3 mandatory User specific Configurations mentioned at later section below (specially the instrument tokens for which data is required).

 Access the REST API URLs for controlling the streaming quote process and querying data from any application/webpage/command line.
 The URLs are described below (assuming the Host IP of the web server running is ```localhost```, modify the host ip with it if you intend to run the server at remote IP)